-When my mom and I were planning a trip to Indian Wells, one of the major tennis tournaments, this time last year, I had so many questions.
+When my mom and I were planning a trip to Indian Wells, one of the major tennis tournaments, a couple years back, I had so many questions.
 What sessions should we buy?
 Where should we stay?
 And how many days on site is enough?
 This is California, after all; we’ll likely want to see more of the Palm Springs area beyond tennis, right?

 Though Indian Wells is not one of the four grand slams, it’s one of the biggest master events—the fifth-most attended tournament after the slams whose gardens boast the second-largest permanent tennis stadium in the world after Arthur Ashe in New York—and all your favorite pro tennis players will be there assuming they aren’t sidelined with an injury.
 In fact, it’s a mandatory WTA 1000 and ATP Masters 1000 event, and the player field includes the top 75 male and female players in the world, as well as wild cards and qualifiers.
 It’s also in a stunning setting referred to as “the Garden,” sheltered between desert and mountains.

 I took copious notes during our five days at BNP Paribas Open in Indian Wells in hopes it’s easier for you to plan your own trip to one of the most prestigious tournaments in pro tennis.
 Even if you’re a fair-weather fan, you’ll love this event, I promise you.

 First things first: How do you even get to Indian Wells?
 Palm Springs International Airport (PSP) is just 15 miles west of the tennis garden and services many direct flights a day.
 I’ve flown into Palm Springs via Dallas on American Airlines, and I’ve also flown direct from Nashville to Palm Springs on Allegiant Airlines.
 You can also fly into any of the LA-area airports like LAX, rent a car and drive the two hours to the desert.
 In our case, it was cheaper to fly into Palm Springs.